zuixjs/zuix-web-starter/source/pages/docs/pages-layout/index.md

 ### `imagePreviewMini`

-The 256x256 preview image to be used in cards list, like the ones used [here](../../../home).
+A 256x256 preview image to be used in cards list, like the ones used in the [home page](../../../home).

 ### `title`